needle-mirror/com.unity.xr.meta-openxr/Documentation~/plane-detection.md

 Plane detection on Meta Quest devices requires that you run [Room Setup](xref:meta-openxr-device-setup#room-setup) on your Meta Quest device before any planes can be detected.

 Unlike other AR platforms, Meta OpenXR does not dynamically discover planes at runtime.
-Instead, the Meta OpenXR Feature queries the device's Room Setup data and returns all plane components that are stored in its [Scene Model](https://developer.oculus.com/documentation/native/android/openxr-scene-overview#scene-model).
+Instead, the Unity OpenXR: Meta queries the device's Room Setup data and returns all plane components that are stored in its [Scene Model](https://developer.oculus.com/documentation/native/android/openxr-scene-overview#scene-model).
 Some entities in the Scene Model, such as Tables or Couches, include planes, while others do not.

 > [!Important]
 > If Room Setup is not complete, AR Foundation cannot detect any planes.
+If your app requires planes, you can use [scene capture](xref:meta-openxr-session#scene-capture) to prompt the user to complete Room Setup.

 ## Trackable ID